Melissa Ryan

 Hi, I’m Melissa Ryan.
-I help people, policymakers, and institutions combat online toxicity and extremism.
+I help people, policymakers, and institutions combat online toxicity and far-right extremism.
 (AKA trolls, far-right extremists, disinformation, and fake news.)

 Previously I was a digital strategist for Democratic campaigns and progressive causes.
 I worked with influencers and online communities to raise money, mobilize activists, drive online conversations and shape media narratives.
 My familiarity with this space gives me a unique insight into how trolls and extremists organize.